zubayrrr/zubayrali.in/content/posts/identity-underemployment.md

 You absolutely have the right to want something as basic as work-life balance.
 It is nothing to be ashamed of and everything to strive for.
 The keyword is **balance**; when you’re not shortcoming in your work — why should you in your life?
 I am not trying to attack the “hustle culture”, it works for some people, and it's fine for them.
 But you should be allowed to enjoy the finer things in life afterwork.
 Like hitting the gym, reading a book, giving time to yourself are things nobody should be put down for wanting.

 Working overtime and doing graveyard shifts occasionally is absolutely fine.
 If your team needs you, you be there for them.
-You help meet deadlines because that's what good team players are.
+You help meet deadlines because that's what good team players do.

 But this thick skull couldn’t grasp that it is okay to have an ideal role that you want to work in — unless you’ve no idea what you’re getting yourself into, or if you don’t even know what you’re talking about — why can’t you decide what you want to work in?
 After all, you must’ve put a considerable amount of work and energy into learning the tools and acquiring the knowledge to do the job.